-- [9.1] Single words or short phrases in foreign languages, where these have not passed into regular English usage, should be italicized without quotation marks (e.g. 'The passage between the classical world and the medieval world makes all this tabula rasa'); direct quotations or more substantial quotations should be given in roman (i.e. regular/non-italic font) within quotation marks.
-See 'Quotations' below for further details. - [9.2] Use italics for titles of books and journals, but use quotation marks for dissertations, journal articles, and book chapters.
-See examples under 'Bibliographical References' below. - [9.3] Do not italicize the titles of religious scripture like 'the Bible', 'the Qur'ān', 'the Talmud' or the titles of biblical books. - [9.4] Do not set titles in roman when they are a part of a title; instead, use single quotation marks (A Study of 'Romeo and Juliet' in American Theatre). - [9.5] Use Italics for sic, s.v., and c.
-Do not italicize cf., e.g., etc., viz. - [9.6] Use roman for punctuation following italicized text if the main sentence is in roman.
+[9.1] Single words or short phrases in foreign languages, where these have not passed into regular English usage, should be italicized without quotation marks (e.g. "The passage between the classical world and the medieval world makes all this tabula rasa"); direct quotations or more substantial quotations should be given in roman (i.e. regular/non-italic font) within quotation marks.
+See "Quotations" below for further details.

+[9.2] Use italics for titles of books and journals, but use quotation marks for dissertations, journal articles, and book chapters.
+See examples under "Bibliographical References" below.

+[9.3] Do not italicize the titles of religious scripture like "the Bible", "the Qur'ān", "the Talmud" or the titles of biblical books.

+[9.4] Set titles in roman when they are a part of a title (A Study of Romeo and Juliet in American Theatre).

+[9.5] Use Italics for sic, s.v., and c.
+Do not italicize cf., e.g., etc., viz.

+[9.6] Use roman for punctuation following italicized text if the main sentence is in roman.